 Said Giants manager Bruce Bochy: “Bengie is a good hitter.
 He uses the whole field and he has power … This guy knows what he’s doing with a bat.”

-Three years later, while with the Rangers, Molina performed another hitting feat that was just as unexpected.
+Three years later, while with the Rangers, Molina performed another hitting feat.
 On July 16, 2010, Molina hit for the cycle at Boston.
 What made the achievement so unusual was the heavy-footed catcher legged out a triple in his final at-bat.

-After he had singled in the second, doubled in the fourth and homerd (a grand slam) in the fifth, Molina came up in the eighth against reliever Ramon Ramirez.
-He drove a pitch to center field.
-As center fielder Eric Patterson raced to the warning track, he reached up for the ball.
-It tipped his glove and darted into the deepest part of the Fenway Park outfield.
-Molina, who said he thought Patterson would catch the ball, saw it carom away from the outfielder and decided then to try for the triple.
+After he singled in the second, doubled in the fourth and hit a grand slam in the fifth, Molina came up in the eighth against reliever Ramon Ramirez and drove a pitch to center field.
+As center fielder Eric Patterson raced to the warning track and reached up for the ball, it tipped his glove and darted into the deepest part of the Fenway Park outfield.
+Molina saw the ball carom away from the outfielder and decided to try for the triple.

 “It makes you happy for the guy who’s probably the slowest guy in the world, who’s been criticized for speed his whole career,” Molina said to the Fort Worth Star-Telegram.
 Boxscore

-Molina also was the eighth big-league player to hit a grand slam while achieving the cycle.
+Molina was the eighth big-league player to hit a grand slam while achieving the cycle.

 Previously: Like Lonnie Smith, Bengie Molina is no World Series stranger